MY bean bag offers a front row seat to one of the best shows in Andalucia.

 “It just grew and grew organically,” explains Peter, who still spends half the year in Ibiza, where he has a farmhouse.
 “But now we think we have just the right ingredients to continue to be successful for years to come.”

-Nowadays the group comprises four hotels – The Hurricane, Punta Sur, Valdevaqueros (100% Fun was sold five years ago) and a new hotel recently opened in Jericoacoara, Brazil, appropriately also a kitesurfing hotspot.
+Nowadays the group comprises four hotels – The Hurricane, Punta Sur, Valdevaqueros (100% Fun was sold five years ago) and a hotel in Jericoacoara, Brazil, appropriately also a kitesurfing hotspot.

 And it is not just Valdevaqueros that has the X-factor.
 Hotel Punta Sur not only has some of the most stylish, spacious rooms on the coast, it also has by far the best pool, massive and surrounded by lawns.

 Well sheltered from the wind, it is perfect for families and with the addition of a tennis court and pool table, it has something for everyone.

 Best of all, this year, the restaurant has added a special pizza oven, to keep the kids happy at mealtimes too.